 Dr. Sheri Rowen – Newport Beach Crystalens®, ReSTOR®, and Tecnis® Multifocal Specialist

-At our Baltimore Cataract Surgery Office and Cosmetic and Vision Center, we currently offer the most advanced lens implants available today.
-Dr. Rowen is a highly skilled cataract surgeon and is considered a Baltimore Crystalens®, ReSTOR®, and Tecnis® Multifocal expert.
+At our Newport Beach, CA Cataract Surgery Office and Cosmetic and Vision Center, we currently offer the most advanced lens implants available today.
+Dr. Rowen is a highly skilled cataract surgeon and is considered a Newport Beach, CA Crystalens®, ReSTOR®, and Tecnis® Multifocal expert.
 These IOLs are the only ones available that provide the ability to see near and far.
 Dr. Rowen has helped many Maryland cataract patients to restore the vision of their youth by implanting these new technology lenses that allow patients to focus at all distances.

 On this web page, Dr. Rowen explains what an intraocular lens is, and discusses each of the newest technology IOLs, including Crystalens, ReSTOR, and Tecnis Multifocal lenses.

 Lens implants are currently the only treatment option for patients suffering from cataracts.
 Standard monofocal lenses have been used for decades to safely replace natural, crystalline lenses clouded by cataracts.
 However, these traditional lens implants have a significant drawback for patients who experience nearsightedness and farsightedness.
 Following cataract surgery, these patients still retain standard vision defects that require corrective eyewear.

 Multifocal and accommodating lens implants have been successful for correcting cataracts and improving near and far vision.
 The introduction of the accommodating lens, allows our patients to receive multidi-mensional vision correction at our practice.
 These accommodating lenses give patients the best possible vision by improving focus at near, far, and intermediate distances.